Gastric Sleeve Surgery (Laparoscopic Sleeve Gastrectomy)

-Gastric Sleeve SurgeryGastric Sleeve is now the most commonly performed Bariatric surgical procedure used for the treatment of obesity.
-It provides an excellent balance of long-term, sustained weight loss together with a great quality of life.
+Gastric Sleeve is now the most commonly performed Bariatric surgical procedure used for the treatment of obesity.
+Many patients seeking Gastric Sleeve Surgery in Sydney choose this procedure because it provides an excellent balance of long-term weight loss and quality of life.

 What Is Gastric Sleeve Surgery?

-The Gastric Sleeve procedure (formally known as Sleeve Gastrectomy or Vertical Sleeve Gastrectomy (VSG)) is performed using a few small laparoscopic (keyhole) incisions.
+The Gastric Sleeve procedure, formally known as Sleeve Gastrectomy or Vertical Sleeve Gastrectomy (VSG), is performed using a few small laparoscopic (keyhole) incisions.

 The surgery creates a long, narrow stomach which is smaller in volume, at 200-300 mL instead of the usual 1000-1300 mL.
 The excess portion of the stomach is permanently removed.